hapax/hapax.github.io/assets/chuzenji.md

 </figure>

-Chuzenji strings out in a loose "V", angled from one pretty waterfall to another to the eponymous temple, and clutters the lakeside with jetties, tumbledown hotels, souvenir stores, high-walled embassies, mom-and-pop kitchens, and oversized emporia, all in various states of closure and disrepair.
+Chuzenji strings out in a loose "V", angled from one pretty waterfall to another to the eponymous temple, cluttering the lakeside with jetties, tumbledown hotels, souvenir stores, high-walled embassies, mom-and-pop kitchens, and oversized emporia, all in various states of closure and disrepair.